devtron-labs/devtron/docs/user-guide/global-configurations/cluster-and-environments.md

 2. On the `New Environment` window, enter a name of your environment in the `Environment Name` field.

 3. Enter a namespace corresponding to your environment in the `Enter Namespace` field.
-(If this namespace doesn't already exist in your cluster, devtron will create it, if it already exists, Devtron will map the env to the existing namespace)
+(If this namespace doesn't already exist in your cluster, devtron will create it.
+If it already exists, Devtron will map the env to the existing namespace)

 4. Select the Environment type: